oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 array[Account] = ocean.getAccounts()
 ```

-* **searchAssets** - SYNC.
+* **searchAssets** - ASYNC.
 Given a search query, returns a list of the Asset objects matching with that query.
 ```
 array[Asset] = ocean.searchAssets(searchQuery)
 ```